Natascha Chtena is a PhD student in Information Studies at the University of California, Los Angeles. You can follow her on Twitter @nataschachtena.

 This is the third article in a week-long series of posts written by and for graduate students navigating grad school with disabilities.

 Liz Homan is a doctoral candidate in the Joint Program in English and Education at The University of Michigan.
-Her research focuses on secondary teachers’ digital practices and social networks.
-You can find her on Twitter at @lizhoman or on her blog, Gone Digital.
+This post is adapted from one she posted on her own blog […]